nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If the `Wedding` does not exist, you can use `f/` to force its creation and assignment to the contact.

 Examples:
-* To assign the Wedding named `Wedding 1` to the third person in the list, enter the command:
+* To assign the Wedding named `Wedding 1` to the third person in the contact list, enter the command:
     * `assign-wedding 3 w/Wedding 1`

 ### Editing Wedding details : `edit-wedding` or `ew`

-Use the edit-wedding command to edit details of a `Wedding`.
+Use the `edit-wedding` command to edit details of a Wedding, such as the Wedding name and Address.

 Format: `edit-wedding WEDDING_NUMBER [a/ADDRESS] [d/DATE]` or `ew WEDDING_NUMBER [a/ADDRESS] [d/DATE]`